WOGRA-AG/Os4ML/README.md

   2. Deploy to the release stage and test the functionality.
 If some issues arise, fix them and merge them also in the `rc` branch.
   3. If all is working, merge the `rc` branch into `main`.
   4. Deploy to staging and test again (the staging envoronment uses the same infrastructure as the production envoronment).
-  5. Create a new tag for the new version of the `main` branch and update the CHANGELOG.
+  5. Create a new tag for the new version of the `main` branch and make sure the CHANGELOG is updated.

 ## 🚨 Monitoring